Israel – Norway Tax Treaty

 Incentive Laws in Norway

 Norway offers tax incentives to businesses, allowing them to balance international taxes with Norwegian taxes on the same revenue, and carry over unused credits for up to five years.
-In addition, double tax treaties allow citizens to avoid paying double taxes on foreign income.
+In addition, double-tax treaties allow citizens to avoid paying double taxes on foreign income.

 The Ministry of Finance also offers tax benefits for asset transfers between group entities.
-The Norwegian Parliament has passed a law that restricts counties and municipalities to charge maximum 70% of the toll price for fossil fuel cars.
+The Norwegian Parliament has passed a law that restricts counties and municipalities to charge a maximum 70% of the toll price for fossil fuel cars.

 Double Tax Treaties in Norway